Hablamos Español Insurance Companies We Work With

 Do not forget the second parent

 A stay-at-home parent has real economic value, childcare, household management, and more, that would be expensive to replace.
-Both parents should be covered, not just the primary earner.
+Both parents are worth covering, not just the primary earner.

 Why employer coverage is not the plan